intermine/im-tables-3/README.md

 ### Initial setup

-If you want to run the unit tests, you'll need Node.js and npm.
+To compile the css and run the unit tests, you'll need Node.js and npm.
 Once these have been installed, run the following.

 ```
 npm install